GRAND OPENING THIS SATURDAY, JULY 22

 The first to be Pre-Approved will have first choice of the available homes!

-Click Here or copy and paste http://www.the-carver-group.com to get Pre-Aprroved.
+Click Here to get Pre-Aprroved.
+Estimated pricing now available...

 New Ventura Homes for Sale Coming Soon!

-The former UC Hansen Trust property, now called "The Farm", consists of 35.7 acres of undeveloped land nestled into a scenic setting of farmland, foothills and established residential neighborhoods.
+The former Thelma Hansen Trust property, now called "The Farm", consists of 33 acres nestled into a scenic setting of farmland, foothills and established residential neighborhoods.

 The property has an approved specific plan, tentative tract map, and development agreement allowing for 131 single family detached Ventura homes on 4,000 – 8,795 square foot lots, 3 building pads for 34 attached rowhouse/townhouses, 6 acres of public parks and open space areas, and two building pads for 20-24 farm worker housing units.
 Williams Homes intends on building the entire project with exception of the farm worker housing which will be designed and developed by the City Housing Authority.